pearpages/my-blog-v1/_drafts/node-api.markdown

 #### "Request" Module

-Let us do requests from one server to another
+Let us do requests from one server to another.
+"Think of it as a node version of **Postman**".

 ```bash
 npm install --save request